Kyung Min Nam

 Personal profile

 Dr. Kyung Min Nam completed her PhD in language education from the University of Leeds in the UK.
 Prior to joining UNNC, she had worked as a head lecturer, a programme designer and a teacher trainer in the area of language education in South Korea and in the UK.
-She is currently Senior Tutor of the Language Centre, and teaching Korean language modules (beginner, intermediate, and advanced levels) to undergraduate and postgraduate students at UNNC.
+She is currently teaching Korean language modules (beginner, intermediate, and advanced levels) to undergraduate and postgraduate students at UNNC.

-She has received the Lord Dearing Award in 2023 for outstanding contribution to the development of teaching and student learning.
+She has received the Lord Dearing Award in 2023 for her outstanding contribution to the development of teaching and student learning.

 Teaching